 The new rates save him $0.23 in fees compared to the standard rate.

-Again, like the merchant rate, you have to apply for the micropayment rate.
+Again, like the merchant rate, you have to.

 ⚠ It is important to note that if you upgrade to the micropayment rate, the rate will apply to ALL commercial payments received into your PayPal account, irrespective of the transaction amount.

 Therefore, if you receive a payment of $100, you'll pay fees based on the micropayment rate, which is $5.05, instead of the standard rate's $3.20.

 🛠 To avoid this situation if you receive both macro-and micropayments from customers: you should maintain two separate accounts.
 One account for receiving micropayments with micropayment rate.
 And another for receiving any payments from $12 and above at the standard rate. 😏